nauam/Courses/docs/developer/audit-events-listeners.md

 #### Capturing event info

 When an event is triggered, you will receive an event through the onEvent() method.
 The event object contains all the information related to the event.
-You can also access properties defined at the qwcontrol configuration file:
+You can also access properties defined at the rundeck configuration file:

 ```java